tedneward/Azgaarnoth/Creatures/Bulette.md

 >- **Languages** —
 >- **Challenge** 5
 >___
->***Standing Leap.*** The bulette’s long jump is up to 30 feet and its high jump is up to 15 feet, with or without a running start.
+>***Standing Leap.*** The bulette's long jump is up to 30 feet and its high jump is up to 15 feet, with or without a running start.
 >
 >#### Actions
 >***Bite.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 30 (4d12 + 4) piercing damage.
 >
 >***Deadly Leap.*** If the bulette jumps at least 15 feet as part of its movement, it can then use this action to land on its feet in a space that contains one or more other creatures.
-Each of those creatures must succeed on a DC 16 Strength or Dexterity saving throw (target’s choice) or be knocked prone and take 14 (3d6 + 4) bludgeoning damage plus 14 (3d6 + 4) slashing damage.
-On a successful save, the creature takes only half the damage, isn’t knocked prone, and is pushed 5 feet out of the bulette’s space into an unoccupied space of the creature’s choice.
-If no unoccupied space is within range, the creature instead falls prone in the bulette’s space.
+Each of those creatures must succeed on a DC 16 Strength or Dexterity saving throw (target's choice) or be knocked prone and take 14 (3d6 + 4) bludgeoning damage plus 14 (3d6 + 4) slashing damage.
+On a successful save, the creature takes only half the damage, isn't knocked prone, and is pushed 5 feet out of the bulette's space into an unoccupied space of the creature's choice.
+If no unoccupied space is within range, the creature instead falls prone in the bulette's space.
 >